JktuJQ/AttireCV/README.md

 I have tried to re-train models several times, and some of the times their results were comparably equal.
-But, nonetheless, `EfficientNetB0` was most commonly a winner, `ResNet18` was falling short of `ResNet34` which is due to more complex architecture.
+But, nonetheless, `EfficientNetB0` was most commonly a winner and `ResNet18` usually was falling short of `ResNet34` which is due to more complex architecture.

 ## Usage